DanielTakeshi/Paper_Notes/reinforcement_learning/Deep_Reinforcement_Learning_with_Double_Q-learning.md

   1 for all six actions, then it doesn't matter!
 We would still pick the correct action.
 Thus, uniform overestimation does not appear to be a problem.
 The issue here, of course, is that Q-learning does *not* uniformly overestimate.

-TODO for me when I find the time: better understand Figures 1 and 2, and understand theoretical results.